Digital Diagnostics for Precision Medicine

 The digital imaging and readout technologies also create novel solutions for the pharmaceutical industry for early phase drug development within oncology and for novel point-of-care diagnostics.
 Algorithms that have been developed at FIMM during the past few years include analysis of multiple antigens in the same tissue section (multiplexed immunohistochemistry), analysis of the tumour microenvironment, detection of cell subtypes (especially immune cells), cancer tissue viability classifiers and a series of protein expression readout methods.
 In the IMI funded PREDECT project (2011-2016) on preclinical evaluation of drug efficacy in common solid tumours, tens of thousands of samples were handled, profiled, and analysed at FIMM.

-Digital Molecular Medicine as one of FIMM’s Grand Challenge Programs combines researchers within the field of image informatics, computer vision and digital microscopy.
+Digital Diagnostics for Precision Medicine as one of FIMM’s Grand Challenge Programs combines researchers within the field of image informatics, computer vision and digital microscopy.
 Novel technologies developed at FIMM have been transferred to a spinoff company Fimmic Oy that commercializes software for digital microscopy.
 The expertise gained within this grand challenge is also offered as a service at the FIMM Technology Centre.

 Mobile microscopy MoMic